microcks/microcks.io/content/documentation/guides/aws-sqs-sns-support.md

 Actual connection to the Google Pub/Sub service will only be made once Microcks will send mock messages to it.
 Let see below how to use Pub/Sub binding with AsyncAPI.

 > Running AWS on [LocalStack](https://localstack.cloud)?
-Microcks support that too!
+Microcks supports that too!
 Each configuration section (for SQS and SNS) allows to provide an optional `endpointOverride` property that will allow you to target your LocalStack instance.
 >
 > You'll end up with something like `features.async.sqs.endpointOverride=http://localhost:4566` for example.